Doug Downey: Law-related background

-In 1994 Downey was a court registrar with the Ontario Court General Division, now the Ontario Superior Court of Justice.
+In 1994, Downey was a court registrar with the Ontario Court General Division, now the Ontario Superior Court of Justice.
 Before that, he worked in family court administrations during the summers of 1992 and 1993.
 After attending law school at Dalhousie University, he articled with Crawford, McKenzie, McLean & Wilford at Orillia and was called to the bar in February 1999.
 He started his own law firm in 2001: Lewis, Downey, Tornosky & Lassaline, now Downey, Tornosky, Lassaline & Timpano Professional Corporation.

 Downey has been very active in the Ontario Bar Association.
 He was elected secretary 2009-2010 and treasurer 2010-2014.
 He served on several committees and remained active up until his election as MPP in 2018.
 He was chair of communications for the Canadian Bar Association from 2013 to 2015.
 He attended the Uniform Law Conference of Canada and was part of a working group on commercial leasing until his election as an MPP in 2018.

 He was a member of the Law Society of Ontario Certified Specialist Board and was active as a mentor and sat on several committees.

 He was appointed by the provincial minister of government and consumer services as member of the panel on the regulation of home inspectors (2013); the provincial panel on business law reform (2015); and the Business Law Advisory Council (2016).

-Downey also taught the law of contracts; property; torts; constitutional and Charter law for Laurentian University at Georgian College from 2005 to 2009.
+Downey also taught the law of contracts; property; torts; constitutional and Charter law for Laurentian University at Georgian College from 2005–2009.

 Municipal background

 Downey was elected to the Orillia City Council in 2000.
 He was re-elected in 2003 and served until 2006.
-He was elected to the Ontario Small Urban Municipalities Board from 2003 to 2006.
+He was elected to the Ontario Small Urban Municipalities Board from 2003–2006.
 He served on several boards and commissions, including finance, Downtown Orillia Management Board, Stephen Leacock Museum and the Orillia Opera House.

-He was a member of a joint municipal election compliance committee for New Tecumseth, Essa, Adjala–Tosorontio, Innisfil, and Bradford West Gwillimbury from 2010 to 2018.
+He was a member of a joint municipal election compliance committee for New Tecumseth, Essa, Adjala–Tosorontio, Innisfil, and Bradford West Gwillimbury from 2010–2018.